arangodb/arangodb/Documentation/DocuBlocks/Rest/Queries/post_api_cursor_cursor_batch.md

 @RESTURLPARAM{batch-identifier,string,required}
 The ID of the batch.
 The first batch has an ID of `1` and the value is incremented by 1 with every batch.
-You can only request the latest batch again.
+You can only request the latest batch again (or the next batch).
 Earlier batches are not kept on the server-side.

 @RESTDESCRIPTION
 You can use this endpoint to retry fetching the latest batch from a cursor.
 The endpoint requires the `allowRetry` query option to be enabled for the cursor.

-Calling this endpoint with the last returned batch-identifier will return the query results for that same batch again.
-This will not advance the cursor.
+Calling this endpoint with the last returned batch identifier returns the query results for that same batch again.
+This does not advance the cursor.
-Client applications can use this to re-transfer a batch again in case of transfer errors.
+Client applications can use this to re-transfer a batch once more in case of transfer errors.

-Calling this endpoint with the next batch-identifier, i.e. the value returned in the `nextBatchId` attribute of a previous request will advance the cursor and return the results for the next batch.
+You can also call this endpoint with the next batch identifier, i.e. the value returned in the `nextBatchId` attribute of a previous request.
+This advances the cursor and returns the results of the next batch.

-Note that it is only supported to query the last returned batch id or the directly following batch id.
-Querying the directly following batch id is only supported if there are more results in the cursor (i.e. `hasMore` contains a value of `true`).
+Note that it is only supported to query the last returned batch identifier or the directly following batch identifier.
+The latter is only supported if there are more results in the cursor (i.e. `hasMore` is `true` in the latest batch).

-Using any other batch identifier will return HTTP 404.

-Note that when the last batch has been consumed successfully by a client application, it should explicitly destroy the cursor with an HTTP DELETE request, as it is unclear to the server if the client has received and processed the batch successfully.
+Note that when the last batch has been consumed successfully by a client application, it should explicitly delete the cursor to inform the server that it successfully received and processed the batch so that the server can free up resources.

 @RESTRETURNCODES